runnerty/docs/docs/config.md

 These values can be used in the whole plan (chains and proccess) referencing them.
 Runnerty has also some default values.
 Have a look at: [Global values](values.md/#global-values).

-## RunnertyIO Platform connection
+## Runnerty Platform connection

-[RunnertyIO](https://app.runnerty.io/) offers a platform to manage your runnerty projects, visualize your chains and processes in real time and much more.
+[Runnerty Platform](https://app.runnerty.io/) offers a platform to manage your runnerty projects, visualize your chains and processes in real time and much more.

-#### Access [RunnertyIO Platform](https://app.runnerty.io/) and create your project:
+#### Access [Runnerty Platform](https://app.runnerty.io/) and create your project:

 ![](./assets/runnerty-io-new-project.png)